For more information about our program, please contact Kim Watkins, our program coordinator, at (352) 333-5168.

 Welcome From Our Program Director

 Thank you for stopping by to learn about our unique program at North Florida Regional Medical Center!
 We are a 523-bed hospital including a comprehensive stroke program and a Chest Pain center for a very large catch area.
 We are also a referral center and have the honor to care for patients in the 14 surrounding counties.

 I am proud to be a part of the team at North Florida EM.
 My job would be impossible without the full commitment of the faculty!
 Our culture is of a community hospital where our residents and faculty work alongside like family.
-Mentoring “families”, individualized learning plans, and flipped classrooms provide residents the support they need to push themselves and care their patients while feeling supported.
+Mentoring "families", individualized learning plans, and flipped classrooms provide residents the support they need to push themselves and care for their patients while feeling supported.
 Our job as faculty is to help our residents thrive while they become the best emergency physicians they can be.
-There are no competing learners in our department, no more bell curves for are residents and no more competing with their colleagues.
+There are no competing learners in our department, no more bell curves for our residents and no more competing with their colleagues.

 What do residents get when they train here?
 Exceptional training with lots of very sick patients, tons of un-opposed procedures, the Difficult Airway Course (every year!), one-on-one learning, dedicated faculty and a family!
 Please contact us with any questions!
 Making a choice of which residency to go to is a big deal.
 Join us in multiple info sessions (posted on our IG account @NorthFloridaEM)!
 We look forward to meeting you during interview season!